poise/poise-service/README.md

 service management framework.
 The `poise_service` resource represents an abstract service to be run, which can then be customized by node attributes and the `poise_service_options` resource.
-This is a technique called [dependency injection](), and allows a measure of decoupling between the library and application cookbooks.
+This is a technique called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), and allows a measure of decoupling between the library and application cookbooks.

 ### How is this different from the built-in service resource?